How It Works

 - Stop

-Extraction is part of the product.
-Second Pass separates speakers, preserves order, and removes platform noise before any analysis occurs.
-This step is deliberate and opinionated.
+Formatting is part of the product.
+Second Pass labels speakers and preserves order before any interpretation occurs.

 Names are used here to keep the example illustrative.
 In use, speakers are labeled as you / other speaker.